This is an edited version of my most often-requested post. The original appeared in 2009.

 And she jumped into the creek and cat-paddled to me.

 Her dear resoluteness.
 The way she elongated her neck above the water.
 Her head canted up and back, her nose tipped up, as if she couldn’t bear even the smell of the disgusting substance in which she found herself.

 And yet, and still, she kept paddling to me.

 When she reached me, of course I swam back to shore with her.
-When we got out, I tried not to laugh as I toweled her cat body, ridiculously tiny with its flat wet fur, especially silly because poking out of that almost rat-like wet body was her dry, normal-sized head, with the v of caramel-colored fur that slanted down to her nose.
+When we got out, I tried not to laugh as I toweled her cat body, ridiculously tiny with its flat wet fur, especially silly because poking out of that rat-like wet body was her dry, normal-sized head, with the v of caramel-colored fur that slanted down to her nose.

 For how could you laugh at a creature, so loyal and willing and brave and peculiar as that?

 I remember these things; and that when I fell in love with Ned Shank, Beanblossom did too.
 Though a generally friendly cat, she took to him exceptionally.
 So much so that when Ned…